byt3bl33d3r/MITMf/README.md

 This tool is completely based on sergio-proxy https://code.google.com/p/sergio-proxy/ and is an attempt to revive and update the project.

 Availible plugins:
-- Spoof - Redirect traffic using ARP Spoofing, DNS Spoofing or ICMP Redirects
+- Spoof - Redirect traffic using ARP Spoofing, ICMP Redirects or DHCP Spoofing and modify DNS queries
 - BeEFAutorun - Autoruns BeEF modules based on clients OS or browser type
 - AppCachePoison - Perform app cache poison attacks
 - BrowserProfiler - Attempts to enumerate all browser plugins of connected clients